 senate appointed him

-to unite with the Aid Organization of Jews and
+Meanwhile attempts to unite with the Aid Organization of

-these groups still differed too widely.
-The executive committee focused on
+The interests of these groups still differed too widely.
+The executive committee

 focused on preparing a formal founding assembly and to take the first steps

 Ever since its new establishment, the Jewish congregation found itself in an unstable situation.
 It was confronted with a high rate of emigration among its members as well as with the criticism voiced by Zionists against Jews who, “after Auschwitz,” felt they could still live in Germany, the “country of murderers.”
 Meanwhile the British occupation authority was extremely hesitant to grant legal and formal recognition to the reorganized congregation.
 It feared restitution claims in the event that the congregation should be given formal legal status.
 It was not until August 1948 that the military government informed Hamburg's legal office that it had no reservations against the congregation's acknowledgment as a statutory body.
 This gave way to the city assembly's decision of October 13, 1948, taken without prior debate, to pass a bill granting the Jewish congregation in Hamburg the status of a corporate body under public law.
 In the following years, the congregation's membership of about 1,200 stabilized.
 The question of whether to “leave or stay” that had prevailed during its early years had thus been essentially decided.